Historic Hotels & Inns in Southern Arizona

-Hacienda del Sol - Once a girls boarding school for wealthy east coast families, Hacienda del Sol is a premier guest ranch in Tucson.
+Hacienda del Sol – Once a girls’ boarding school for wealthy east coast families, Hacienda del Sol is a premier guest ranch in the heart of Tucson.
 The Grill and Terraza Garden Patio offer fine dining and nightly entertainment.
 The onsite vegetable garden provides fresh ingredients for inventive culinary dishes, plus an extensive wine list.
 Activities include swimming, spa, and horseback riding.
 Enjoy the panoramic view of the majestic Catalina Mountains and city lights.

 Hotel Congress – Established in 1919, this historic Hotel is located in the heart of the entertainment district.
 Revel in the unique Southwestern decor, the two bars including the famous Tap Room where bartender Tiger served drinks for over 50 years.
 Club Congress hosts entertainment almost nightly, which makes this hotel one of the noisiest in town.
 Ear plugs are available at the front desk or just join in the excitement.

-The Gadsden Hotel - The Gadsden is one of those grand hotels you rarely see anymore.
-I was as wowed by it as the Jefferson in Richmond VA.
-The lobby with its Italian Marble staircase and 42' stained glass window is by itself worth the trip.
-It is back on our radar as it has been purchased out of its sure demise and extensive renovations are in progress.
+The Gadsden Hotel – The Gadsden is one of those grand hotels you rarely see anymore.
+I was as wowed by it as I was by The Jefferson in Richmond VA.
+The lobby with its Italian Marble staircase and 42′ stained glass window is by itself worth the trip.
+It is said that Poncho Villa rode his horse up these stairs and there is a chip in the floor to prove it.
+The Gadsden is back on our radar as it has been purchased again out of its sure demise and extensive renovations are needed to restore this beauty.
 Be sure to visit the Slaughter Ranch Museum while you are there.

 We hear great things about the most historic Cochise Hotel (1897).
-We have not visited yet but we will be sure to let you know when we do.
+We have not stayed there but have visited.
+If you want to bathe in history, go here.
 It is just west of Willcox, just off the railroad tracks.
 Some great history here much of it on the walls and documented by its proprietor.

 If you know of a Historic Hotel, Inn, Ranch or Guest House that we should know about, send us an email.
 We would love to hear from you.